ssenmosip/mosip-temp-documentation/Pre-Registration.md

         **post condition**
         Summary of the application created would be displayed in dashboard.

+## 1.3 Search registration center

+ Actor- citizen
+        ** Pre condition **- Demographic details have been filled and documents have been uploaded.
+         scenario:
+         * configured search options should be visible.
+         * user would search for the registration center.
+         * Would display list of registration centers.
+        **post condition**
+        Citizen could select one registration center for booking.

 ## 2. conceptual view
 Technical flow and logical component